mohameddahrouj/TFTP/README.md

 1. Execute the Server.java in server folder (main)
 2. Execute the ErrorSimulator.java in host folder (main)
 3. Execute the Client.java in client folder (main)
+4. After starting the Client you will be prompted to enter whether or not you want to delay/duplicate/ lose packet
-4. After starting the Client you will be prompted to enter the request type.
+5. After starting the Client you will be prompted to enter the request type.
 Type `R` for a read request or `W` for a write request.
-5. Then you will be prompted to enter the path of a file.
+6. Then you will be prompted to enter the path of a file.
-6a.
+7a.
 If you enter a read request then the contents of the file that you specified will be transferred to a file of the same name in the Client folder.
-6b.
+7b.
 If you enter a write request then the contents of the file that you specified will be transferred to a file of the same name in the Server folder.
-7. The server and the ErrorSimulator will shutdown after 300s of inactivity.
+8. The server and the ErrorSimulator will shutdown after 300s of inactivity.

 ### Included  Images
 1. UMLClassDiagram.png: UML class diagram that shows all the classes and their dependencies